Veeshek/CW2_CST1510_M01068641/README.md

 **Student Name:** Veeshek Bhagoban
 **Student ID:** M01068641
 **Institution:** Middlesex University Mauritius
-**Assessment:** Coursework 2
+**Assessment Type:** Coursework 2

 ---

 ## 📌 Project Overview

-This project is a **Multi-Domain Intelligence Platform** developed using **Python, Streamlit, SQLite, and Pandas**.
+This project is a **Multi-Domain Intelligence Platform** developed using **Python**, **Streamlit**, **SQLite**, and **Pandas**.
-It integrates multiple concepts taught throughout the module, including:
+It brings together the main concepts covered throughout the module and applies them in a single, coherent application.

+The platform is designed to support **three operational domains**:

+- 🛡️ **Cybersecurity**
+- 📊 **Data Science**
+- ⚙️ **IT Operations**

+Each domain provides data management, analytics, and decision-support features, all integrated into a secure, multi-page Streamlit application.

+---

+## 🎯 Learning Objectives Covered

+This coursework demonstrates practical understanding of:

-- Secure user authentication
+- Secure authentication and access control
 - Database design and CRUD operations
-- Data analytics and visualisation
+- Data analysis and visualisation
 - Multi-page Streamlit applications
+- Object-Oriented Programming (OOP)
-- AI-assisted decision support (Week 10)
+- AI-assisted decision support

-The system supports **three operational domains**:
-- 🛡️ Cybersecurity
-- 📊 Data Science
-- ⚙️ IT Operations

-Each domain has its own datasets, analytics, and management interfaces.
+- Clean software architecture and documentation

 ---

-## 🗂️ Project Structure

-├── main.py
-├── pages/
-│ ├── 01_Login.py
-│ ├── 02_Dashboard.py
-│ ├── 03_Analytics.py
-│ ├── 04_Manage_Data.py
-│ ├── 05_Settings.py
-│ └── 06_AI_Assistant.py
-├── app/
-│ ├── data/
-│ │ ├── db.py
-│ │ ├── schema.py
-│ │ ├── users.py
-│ │ ├── incidents.py
-│ │ ├── datasets.py
-│ │ └── tickets.py
-│ └── services/
-│ ├── user_service.py
-│ ├── csv_loader.py
-│ └── ai_assistant.py
-├── DATA/
-│ ├── intelligence_platform.db
-│ ├── cyber_incidents.csv
-│ ├── datasets_metadata.csv
-│ ├── it_tickets.csv
-│ ├── lockouts.txt
-│ ├── sessions.txt
-│ └── users.txt
-├── requirements.txt
-├── .gitignore
-└── README.md

----

 ## 🗓️ Week 6 – Git & Project Setup

+During Week 6, the project foundation was established:

-- GitHub repository created and maintained
+- GitHub repository creation and management
-- Clear project structure with separation of concerns
+- Clear separation of concerns between UI, services, and data layers
-- `.gitignore` configured to exclude secrets and unnecessary files
+- Use of `.gitignore` to exclude virtual environments and secrets
-- Incremental development using Git commits
+- Incremental commits following good version control practices

 ---